jdimpson/PowerBoard/README.md

 The MicroUSB connector is not the same foot print as AdaFruit uses in their PowerBoost, because I couldn't figure out which one it was.
 The part I use is an amphenol 10118194-0001LF (https://www.digikey.com/product-detail/en/amphenol-icc-fci/10118194-0001LF/609-4618-1-ND/2785382).
 It still has 4 through-hole-ish studs for strength (but can be hot-air reflowed) like AdaFruit's part, but the location of the studs are incompatible.

+Battery is connected to a JST-style connector in a manner compatible with how AdaFruit does it, or you can omit the connector and use the 2.54 mm pitch througholes to solder wires or a different connector to.
+Note that another Repo contains the PowerCarrier board, which is functionally identical to this board, but includes battery holders for a Li-Ion 18650 cell on the board.

 Changelog
 - Before v1.0 / Redux, I didn't know what I was doing, and kept laying out boards with traces that were way too small for the currents involved.
 - v1.01: Thickened VBAT, VLIPO, and USB traces from circuit to aux header; added zener diode to 5V trace into RPi; using VBAT rather than VLIPO in ENABLE pin switch.